 Log management solutions can make it easy to filter, aggregate, and analyze your log data.
-Whether you leverage JSON format or process your logs in order to extract attributes, you can slice and dice your logs using the information they provide such as timestamp, HTTP status code, or database user.
+Whether you leverage JSON format or process your logs in order to extract attributes, you can slice, dice, and categorize your logs using the information they provide such as timestamp, HTTP status code, or database user.
 But different technologies and data sources often label similar information differently, making it difficult to aggregate data across multiple sources.
 For example, NGINX might name an attribute

 status while HAProxy uses